hassanfarescodes/hassanfarescodes/README.md

 # Hello World! 👋
-I am Hassan, a college programmer, experienced in multiple programming languages and hardware implementation.
+I am Hassan, a college programmer and security researcher, experienced in multiple programming languages and hardware implementation.
 Seeking to utilize these developed skills for the advancement of individuals, research, and products.

 ## 🌐 Social Media: